krishantdania/website/README.md

 # EDUCATION

-    William & Mary Law School 2023
+    William & Mary Law School - Expected May 2023
+      Juris Doctor

-    The University of Texas at Austin 2020
+    The University of Texas at Austin - 2020
+      BA: Government and Psychology
+      Minor: Business

 # WORK EXPERIENCE

+    The Office of the Colorado Public Defender: May 2022-Present
+    - Certified Legal Intern

-    The Office of the Colorado Public Defender - Legal Intern [SUMMER 2021; SUMMER 2022]
+    The Office of the Colorado Public Defender: May 2021-August 2021
+    - Legal Intern

+    Cain & Abel's Bar and Grill: April 2017-July 2020
+    - Bartender